 All of Children's Hospital of Philadelphia’s (CHOP) COVID-19 testing sites for children will now be using a less invasive nasal swab, called anterior nares, to obtain the specimen for testing.
 CHOP operates drive-through and walk-in testing sites located across the Greater Philadelphia region.
 COVID-19 testing at these sites is free but is available by appointment only.
-Appointments can be made after a parent or guardian completes either an online or phone screening questionnaire to determine if a child needs a COVID-19 test.
+Appointments can be made after a parent or guardian completes a screening questionnaire to determine if a child needs a COVID-19 test.
 If the child meets criteria, the screening tool then provides options for making an appointment for a test.

 PCR testing with different types of swabs